Facts at a Glance

-The Office of the Provost, through its Office of University Community Partnerships, administers the JPC program along with two related grant programs that help students and faculty incorporate public service into the University’s curriculum—the Community-Based Undergraduate Research Grant (CBURG) and the Academic Community Engagement (ACE) faculty grants.
+The Office of the Provost, through the Center for Undergraduate Excellence, administers the JPC program along with another related grant program that help students and faculty incorporate public service into the University’s curriculum—the Community-Based Undergraduate Research Grant (CBURG).

 The University is seeking funds to support students interested in participating in the JPC program, which was launched in fall 2009.
 Advised by engaged faculty scholars and mentored by graduate students, undergraduates at the University of Virginia design JPC projects that will both serve communities and advance understanding of social, economic, and political issues confronting the world.

 The University seeks private support for student teams; graduate student fellowships; faculty fellowships; common courses; training workshops and seminars; the JPC conference; and Public, the JPC journal.
 A gift of $50 million will endow the entire program.
 Any gift, no matter the size, will provide assistance for student projects.

 Your support is vital!For more information, please contact: